cynthiateeters/hap-blog-starter/content/blog/hybit-animation-lab.md

 ## Try it out!

-{% hapPose "waving", "HAP waving with his new animation knowledge", 180 %}
+{% hapPose "tools-wave", "HAP ready with animation skills", 300 %}

 I learned SO much building this lab!
 Animations went from "make everything move dramatically" to "subtle, fast, and accessible."
 The moment Prof. Teeters called my 2-second transition "paint drying" changed how I think about animation timing forever.